top of page

 • A wish to avoid accountability

-• Low confidence in one’s own judgement
+• Low confidence in one’s own judgment

 • A culture of instant solutions—ask a question, get a quick answer